docQodly/docs/docs/studio/design-webforms/components/rangeinput.md

 ---
 import Column from '@site/src/components/Column'

-The **Range Input** component is an interactive user interface element that allows users to select a numeric value within a specified range.
-This component is commonly used for inputting values such as sliders, volume controls, and other settings that require a range selection.
+The **Range Input** component is an interactive UI element enabling users to choose a numeric value from a defined range.

 :::info